Skip to main content

 Under "Occupancy sensors ... allowed." you specify the sensor(s) that will be locked for that route.
 For simple routes, the O.S. section occupancy sensor and the occupancy sensor for the destination block will be specified.

-Final result: When the dispatcher codes this O.S. section, the Left or Right rule set is selected based on the position of the signal lever.
+Final result: When the dispatcher codes this O.S.
+Section, the Left or Right rule set is selected based on the position of the signal lever.
 A specific rule is then selected based on the turnout positions.
-If all of the occupancy sensors defined in the rule are inactive and not already allocated to another route, along with optional sensors if defined, then the occupancy sensors are allocated.
-The allocation for each occupancy sensor is removed after it becomes occupied and then unoccupied.
+If all of the occupancy sensors defined in the rule are not already allocated to another route, and all defined optional sensors are ACTIVE, then only the occupancy sensors are allocated.
+The allocation for each occupancy sensor is removed after it becomes unoccupied after becoming occupied.

 In complex interlocking situations: as a train traverses the rule's occupancy sensor(s) and transited occupancy sensor(s) are released, other rules that don't conflict with the remaining allocated occupancy sensors may be allowed before this train has fully transited this whole rule, and the dispatcher may select these routes (rules) safely.